 VHF and UHF:

-I own a Yaesu FT-991A that I use for 2M & 70cm SSB and FM phones, and digital modes.
+HomeBase: I own a Yaesu FT-991A that I use for 2M & 70cm SSB and FM phones, and digital modes.
 On 4M FM I use a Anytone AT-588.
-For portable and mobile operation I use a Wouxun KG-VUDP1 Dual Band, FM, 2M/70cm hand-held transceiver, FT-817ND all-mode HF,VHF and UHF transceiver, and for 70cm DMR I use a TYT MD380.

 HF and 6M:

-My HF and 6M setup comprises of a Yaesu FTDX-1200 with a Yaesu SCU-17 USB interface.
+Home Base: My HF and 6M setup comprises of a Yaesu FTDX-1200 with a Yaesu SCU-17 USB interface.
 I use this transceiver for FM, AM and SSB phones, digital modes such as PSK31, PSK64, RTTY, SSTV and so on.
 My FT-991A is my backup HF transceiver.
-For portable and QRP operation on 10M I have a CRT SS6900N multi-mode transceiver.
+In addition for operation on 10M I have a CRT SS6900N multi-mode transceiver.

 My antenna is a Homemade doublet antenna with a flat top, mounted about 6M above ground level, fixed at the east and west ends of my garden.
 The antenna is connected to my transceivers via a Diamond 4 way antenna switch and antenna tuning units.